edubart/nelua-lang/docs/pages/tutorial.md

-Note that the compiler has generated the `helloworld.c`, this is your program translated to C source code, if you know how to read C then I encourage to open it and have a look, the compiler tries to generate very efficient, compact and readable C sources.
+Note that the compiler has generated the `helloworld.c`, this is your program translated to C source code, if you know how to read C then I encourage to open it and have a look, the compiler tries to generate efficient, compact and readable C sources.

 After the C source file was generated GCC is invoked to compile the C sources and then the program is executed.